Evanlab02/CodeClinics/README.md

 When you have created this project you also need to create an client secret and download the client secret - rename it to 'credentials.json' - and store it in the storage directory.

 You can then proceed to create a central calendar that will be used to store all the events in a middle point and go to its settings and find the calendar ID, copy this ID and keep it somewhere for when you install code_clinics.
-This step I will not include screenshots for and this will be up to you to solve.

 <h2>3.
 Use the help command</h2>